-Max Hamilton Award
+Max Hamilton memorial prize

 Max Hamilton, M.D., F.R.C.P., F.R.C.Psych., D.P.M.
 (1912-1988) is best known for his assessment of depressive illness through psychometrics.
 The Hamilton Rating Scale for Depression is widely used throughout the world, and his 1960 paper on the problem of measuring the severity of depression is probably the most cited medical publication in the second half of the twentieth century.
 The recipient of the award will be chosen by an international scientific jury.
 This prize consists of a monetary award of $10,000 (USD) and an engraved plaque, to be presented at the annual CINP World Congress.